Pork tenderloin, butterflied and stuffed with a delicious apple-cranberry filling, then charcoal grilled to perfection. The perfect grilled dinner!

 I’m addicted to paper.
 Not sure what it is about it but I think I may be the sole reason book stores will never go out of business.
 I am probably to blame for 32% of the rain forest being depleted and global warming.
 Trust me I feel horrible about it, but I can’t pass up a new book or magazine.

-Charcoal-Grilled Pork Loin with Apple-Cranberry Filling
+Grilled Pork Tenderloin with Apple-Cranberry Filling

 from Cook’s Illustrated Summer Grilling supplement